kostya-zero/tesuto/README.md

     quite: false
 ```

-But why we doesn't add `-` prefix?
+But why don't we add the `-` prefix?
 Because it's not an array.
 It's an option.